ok2awk/src/docs/rules.md

 of code and package management systems that let them quickly find and download whatever they want.

 If the AWK community cannot clean up its act and solve the package problem, it will never be taken seriously.
 So in the following, I offer my rules for writing and sharing AWK packages.
 Some of these rules need a little scripting support-- which I've coded up in a tool called `ok` (described below).

 To install `ok`, grab three files from github.com/ok2awk/src:

-- `ok`
+- `ok`    : make this executable with `chmod +x ok`;
-- `ok.rc` : for setting config variables
+- `ok.rc` : for setting config variables;
-- `ok.ok` : some standard functions
+- `ok.ok` : some standard functions.

 To use the tool, edit `ok.rc` (its commments will tell you what to do) then call it on a local source code file (without any extension):